Saanvi-MJ/E-Commerce-Music-Store-Insights-Dashboard/README.md

 ## 📂Data Set

 The data set used for this project is available on GitHub.
-The data set contains information about the store's customers, music, and sales.
+The data set contains information about the store's customers, music & sales.

-## Results

-The results of the project are as follows:

-* The most popular genre of music is pop.
-* The most popular artist is Taylor Swift.
-* The most popular song is "Despacito" by Luis Fonsi and Daddy Yankee.
-* The average price of an album is $10.
-* The most popular country for music purchases is the United States.

 ## ✅Conclusion